-This Evidence of Coverage document tells you how to get your Medicare and Medicaid medical care, long-term care and home and community-based services and prescription drugs.
+This Evidence of Coverage document tells you how to get your Medicare and Medicaid medical care and prescription drugs.
 It explains your rights and responsibilities, what is covered, what you pay as a member of the plan, and how to file a complaint if you are not satisfied with a decision or treatment.

-The words "coverage" and "covered services" refer to the medical care, long-term care and/or home and community-based services and services and the prescription drugs available to you as a member of VNS Health Total.
+The words coverage and covered services refer to the medical care and services and the prescription drugs available to you as a member of VNS Health Total.